-I don’t know of anything more comforting than understanding that I can sing a verse, and you can sing a verse and we can sing it together without knowing our last names or what cars we drive, or caring about those things, but understanding with complete certainty that those same words were whispered before us by long-dead people and will be sung by those long-alive.
-Because of this, it is forever.
+I don’t know of anything more comforting than understanding that I can sing a verse, and you can sing a verse, and we can sing it together without knowing each other's last names or what cars we drive, or caring about those things.
+But understanding with complete certainty that those same words were whispered before us by long-dead people and will be sung by those long-alive.
+Because of this—it is forever.

 Wolves howl.
 Dogs bark.
 Humans sing old-time songs.
 These are the sounds animals make.
-You can disregard this music, laugh at it, or live your whole life without lifting an eyebrow at dorian chords.
-But regardless of you, it will keep on padding through our culture like a yellow-eyed sheepdog in high grass.
+You can disregard this music, laugh at it, or live your whole life without lifting an eyebrow at dorian strings.
+But regardless of you-it will keep on padding through our culture like a yellow-eyed sheepdog in high grass.
 Hidden and wild with a unwavering focus.
 And like a lowline dog in the grass, you can see it if you look for it.
 It is there.

 I love this music.
-It writhes and quivers and will keep running uphill when I am dead and forgotten.
+It writhes and quivers and will keep running uphill when I am dead and forgotten like a fast, fast dog.
 I don’t understand how it can be ignored.
 I shudder under thick skin when it is mocked.
-I feel bad, horrible for those who can’t hold it in their fists and know what it feels like.
+I feel bad, horrible even, for those who can’t hold it in their fists and know what it feels like.
 Like a clump of grass you just submerged in a creek.

-It is absurd to feel this way about the matted old dog that is these songs.
+It is absurd to feel this way about Old Time music and the matted old dog that is these songs.
 But this is how I feel.

 And I love it with the all.